 Traumatic brain injury is a very interesting area of the law and of medicine.
-It’s, often known as the invisible injury and the reason why it’s called the invisible injury is often times, especially in cases of minor, traumatic, brain injury.
+It’s, often known as the invisible injury and the reason why it’s called the invisible injury is oftentimes, especially in cases of minor, traumatic, brain injury.

 We will see clients or brain injury victims if you will who walk in and look and appear normal and what really comes down to is witnesses.
-You can tell you what the individuals like before and then after we take these cases on, we tend to work as a team with a number of physicians to help illustrate just how severe and injury this is and how it will affect my client going forward.
+You can tell you what the individuals like before and then after we take these cases on, we tend to work as a team with a number of physicians to help illustrate just how severe an injury this is and how it will affect my client going forward.

-As a diminished durability and their quality of life and their ability to hold a job, are they having issues with irritability, dizziness, headaches, just cognitive symptoms?
+With diminished durability and their quality of life and their ability to hold a job, are they having issues with irritability, dizziness, headaches, or just cognitive symptoms?
 These are hallmarks of traumatic, brain injury, and when I talk about putting together a team, we often bring in a neuropsychologist someone who can actually illustrate what are the cognitive deficits at this individual now suffers from for more information on traumatic brain injury check out my website.

 The brain controls a person’s ability to think, feel, talk, see, hear, remember, and so much more.
 An injury to either the brain or spinal cord can take away those functions in an instant.